 After booking the tickets, l started checking out the rates at some of the resorts.
 Yikes!
 Sky-high!
 I think l gave Federico a heart attack or two as the days trickled down and we hadn’t nailed anything down ;-).
 I decided to hang tough as l believed the prices would eventually come down.
 Well, they didn’t.
 Instead they kept rising slowly and he got more nervous and anxious.
 I was too, but l didn’t book it.
 Not till two days before our departure.
 Everyday, l would check the prices on tripadvisor, agoda and booking.com .
 I made it a game.
 I figure every place couldn’t be at full capacity, no matter how popular that destination was.
 In the end, we paid roughly $735 less than when we started looking, so we were happy.
 My back-up plan was that we would just stay at a hotel on Male or Maafushi if we had to.

-You can use this affiliate link to book your own lodging .
+You can use this affiliate link to book your own Maldives Resorts accommodation .

-Or, if you prefer, you can compare with this.
+Or, if you prefer, you can compare Maldives holidays with this link.

-If you are like us for instance, that would be of no concern.
-We don’t dive or do any of the many water activities that are offered on the islands.
+If you are like us for instance, that would be of little concern.
+I definitely don’t dive or do any of the many water activities that are offered on the islands.
 If you dive for instance, it is important to find out how much it will cost.
 A dive can cost you $50 (if you have your own gear) to $75 or more without, not to mention the boat ride etc. Over a week, you can save at least $350.
 Surfing, cruising, dolphin watching and etc..etc.. will also add up!
 You can just save all that money for the Spa in my humble opinion. :-).
 It’s one of the reasons there were repeat visitors to the resort we stayed at.
 No money out-of-pocket as they had a great reef to snorkel and dive.
 Make sure to check if you plan on doing that.
+Tailor your Maldives holidays to you, not to others, and think of the bottom line.
+No use getting into debt.
+The Maldives vacation will end, but the bill will stay with you for a long, long time!.

 Food is definitely another area to save.
 Being an island, everything is flown or shipped in.
 There are also the exorbitant government taxes on top of that, making things very expensive, like a $6 bag of peanuts ;-).
 You can bring some snacks with you to save money.
 Also, eating like a local will save you money if you are on one of those islands.
 A complete meal would cost you less than €5.
 At the resorts, breakfast is included.
 You can save money by not choosing the all-inclusive option (all meals and drinks, including alcohol).
 If you love to drink, it might be worth it, but if you are a moderate drinker, l would skip it as the price difference is huge.
 A full-board includes all three meals.
 Going half-board will be even less, so you can fill up at breakfast and lunch, then skip dinner or eat your snacks.
 That being said, it is kind of silly to go all the way there and then skimp on food ;-).
 Go big or go home l say.